limintao/vue-calendars/README.md

 [![npm](https://img.shields.io/npm/v/vue-calendars.svg?maxAge=2592000?style=flat-square)]()
 <!-- [![npm](https://img.shields.io/npm/dt/vue-fullcalendar.svg?maxAge=2592000?style=flat-square)]() -->

 > A simple calendar selection component based on vue.js!You can customize which day is not optional, or you can define subscripts for each day (or days).
-Single or multiple choice!
+Single or multiple(/interval) choice!

 ## Getting Started